Who Qualifies as a First-Time Home Buyer? | Programs 2025

 What is a first-time home buyer?

-A first-time home buyer hasn’t owned a primary residence in the last three years.
+A first-time home buyer hasn’t owned a primary residence in the past three years.
 Moreover, first-time home buyers are eligible for special homeowner programs that offer help like down payment assistance and favorable mortgage loan terms to ease the purchase process.

 Who qualifies as a first-time home buyer?